Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 The Carboniferous Period, which extended from 359 to 299 million years ago, was when the plants went nuts.
 The forests were so dense and widespread that they made fossil fuels.
 All the coal and oil were made over about 60 million years.
 This time, it was the plants that had changed both the climate and the geology of Earth.

 These forests cranked out so much oxygen that the atmosphere contained around 35% rather than today’s, like, 21%.
-This oxygen started cooling the planet because there wasn’t enough carbon dioxide to maintain the balmy temperatures that the vast carboniferous jungles needed to survive.
+This oxygen started cooling the planet because there wasn’t enough carbon dioxide to maintain the balmy temperatures the vast carboniferous jungles needed to survive.
 So, the whole system crashed.
 All the carbon from these forests sunk into swamps and eventually locked in rocks.

 252 million years ago